Q20 and Q44 buses: Select Bus Service and service expansion

 On November 29, 2015, the Q44 SBS began service, operating 24 hours a day.
 The Q20A became a full-time route to replace the discontinued late-night-only Q44 local route.

+In January 2023, the MTA released a strategic action plan called "Extending Transit's Reach".
+As part of this plan, the Q44 SBS fleet was scheduled to receive bike racks.
+The bike racks had been installed on the fronts of the buses by 2024.